-The NPS Natural Sounds Program differentiates between the use of sound and noise, since these definitions have been used inconsistently in the literature (NPS 2011c).
+The NPS Natural Sounds Program differentiates between the use of sound and noise, since these definitions have been used inconsistently in the literature (NPS 2011b).
 Humans perceive sound as an auditory sensation created by pressure variations that move through a medium such as water or air and is measured in terms of amplitude and frequency (Harris 1998; Templeton and Sacre 1997).
-Although noise is sometimes incorrectly used as a synonym for sound, the NPS defines noise as "an unwanted or undesired sound, often unpleasant in quality. intensity or repetition" (NPS 2000b).
-Sounds found desirable during times of rest and relaxation are referred to as natural quiet and include natural, outdoor ambient sounds without the intrusion of human-caused sounds.
+Although noise is sometimes incorrectly used as a synonym for sound, the NPS defines noise as "an unwanted or undesired sound, often unpleasant in quality, intensity or repetition" (NPS 2000a).

 Sound levels are usually measured in Aweighted decibels [dB(A)], and a descriptor such as the energy equivalent noise level (Leq) is commonly used to account for fluctuations of sound over time.
-Generally, a 3 dB(A) increase in sound level is considered the minimum threshold at which most people can detect a change in the sound environment; an increase of 10 dB(A) is perceived as a doubling of the sound level.

 Natural sounds throughout the Preserve - including flowing water, animals, and rustling leaves - are not considered noise.
 The enjoyment of natural sounds in the Preserve enhances the visitor's experience, and natural quiet can be essential in order for some individuals to achieve a feeling of peace and solitude.
-However, sound levels in the Preserve can vary greatly, depending on the area and activities.
-Ambient sound levels in the Preserve generally range between 24 dB(A) and 40 dB(A), depending on the contribution of sound by insects (NPS 2010a).
-These levels increase to between 35 dB(A) to 78 dB(A) during the wet season (Law 1992).
-Since environmental conditions in the Addition are similar to those in the original Preserve, these noise levels are also representative of those that are expected in the Addition.
-Some of the sounds that can typically be heard in areas of the Preserve are listed in Table 3-7.
+However, sound levels in the Preserve can vary depending on the area and activities.
+As shown in Table 3-7, the existing ambient sound levels in the Preserve, which includes all natural and human caused sounds, generally range between 40 dB(A) and 50 dB(A) in summer and 33dB(A) to 35dB(A) in winter (Lee and MacDonald 2012).
+The existing ambient sound level is generally higher near roads, highways, and other developed areas.
+The levels drop as the distance from the noise source increases.
+Figures 3-15 and 3-16 illustrate the existing ambient sound levels in the Preserve.